The Cartels and Leniency Review: Switzerland

 - to allocate markets geographically or according to trading partners; and

-- regarding fixed or minimum resale prices; and
+- regarding fixed or minimum resale prices (resale price maintenance); and

 - regarding the allocation of territories in distribution contracts to the extent that sales by other distributors into these territories are excluded (absolute territorial protection clauses).

-The presumption that hardcore cartels eliminate effective competition can be rebutted by demonstrating effective competition in the market.
-Where effective competition is merely restricted rather than unlawfully eliminated, the competition authorities will examine in a first step whether the agreement significantly restricts competition.
+The presumption that hardcore restrictions eliminate effective competition can be rebutted by demonstrating effective competition in the market.
+If effective competition is not eliminated, and the presumption can thus be rebutted, the competition authorities will examine in a first step whether the agreement in question significantly restricts competition.
 If so, the competition authorities examine in a second step whether the conduct in question is justified on grounds of economic efficiency.
-According to the Swiss Federal Supreme Court case law (in the Gaba decision), hardcore cartels are 'per se' significant and thus unlawful by their very nature (i.e., irrespective of the actual effects on the relevant market), unless the agreement can be justified on grounds of economic efficiency.
-The strict stance taken in the Gaba decision has raised criticism from scholars and also led to a motion in parliament for a revision of the CartA.
-Criticism builds on the already very broad interpretation of the notion of agreement or concerted practice and the fact that justification on economic efficiency grounds is very often futile.
+According to Federal Supreme Court precedent (in the Gaba decision) regarding the first step of the assessment, hardcore restrictions are per se significant and thus unlawful by their very nature (i.e., irrespective of the actual effects on the relevant market), unless the restrictions can be justified on grounds of economic efficiency.
+The strict stance taken by the Federal Supreme Court in the Gaba decision has been criticised, because a justification on grounds of economic efficiency is rarely successful.

-If the competition authorities declare an agreement affecting competition unlawful because it eliminates or significantly restricts competition and cannot be justified on grounds of economic efficiency, the Federal Council may authorise the agreement at the request of the undertakings involved given compelling public interests.
+If an agreement or concerted practice is found to be unlawful because it eliminates or significantly restricts competition and cannot be justified on grounds of economic efficiency, the Federal Council may authorise the agreement at the request of the undertakings involved if there are deemed to be compelling public interests.
 In practice, exceptional authorisations on public interest grounds are of very minor importance.

 Cooperation with other jurisdictions

-Furthermore, investigations in the air transport industry are governed by the agreement between the European Community and the Swiss Confederation on Air Transport of 21 June 1999.
-The agreement contains substantive provisions on anticompetitive agreements, decisions of associations and concerted practices as well as abuses of dominance.
-It also provides for procedural rules, which create the basis for close cooperation within the scope of application of the agreement.
-The competences between the European Commission and COMCO are divided.
+Investigations in the air transport industry are governed by the 'Agreement between the European Community and the Swiss Confederation on Air Transport', of 21 June 1999.
+The Agreement contains substantive provisions regarding anticompetitive agreements, decisions by associations and concerted practices, as well as abuses of dominance.
+It also provides for procedural rules, which create the basis for close cooperation within the scope of application of the Agreement.
+The relevant areas of responsibility are divided between the European Commission and COMCO.
 While COMCO is competent to investigate and decide on conduct relating to routes between Switzerland and third countries (i.e., countries outside the EU), the European Commission is responsible for routes between Switzerland and the EU.